Ch 15.6 Mastering File Read and Write

 new OutputStreamWriter(new FileOutputStream("file.txt"), StandardCharsets.UTF_8)

-// Risky (uses OS default encoding — varies by server)
+// Dangerous (OS default encoding varies by platform)

 new FileReader("file.txt")